How to Keep Your PHP Skills Sharp for the Next Generation of WordPress

 - Stay up to date with developments in the wider PHP community via sites such as PHP the Right Way.

 - Never stop learning.
-Use online resources such as Lynda and Treehouse to hone your skills.
+Use online resources such as LinkedIn Learning and Treehouse to hone your skills.

 - Branch out.
 Explore the world beyond PHP to provide context and breadth to your progression as a developer.